What are the Best Coffee Beans? Coffee Brewing Methods

 Guatemala, Colombia, PNG, Costa Rica and El Salvador are all excellent choices.

-Additional information explaining the reasons for the choices above is available by reading the remainder of this guide.
+Additional information explaining the reasons for the varieties above is available by reading the remainder of this guide.
 We hope this assists you in selecting the right mycuppa.com.au coffee beans.

 The first 2 key questions I would normally ask someone who is looking for assistance in selecting coffee is how they intend to brew or extract the coffee beans and whether milk is added.